Kairo1039/cs2-kz-hns-lj-AHK-trash-talk-Self-leaked/README.md

 The script has a function to save settings your settings will be saved in settings.ini the configuration file is created automatically in the location of the script.

-I advise typing prestrafe 276 mainly via +w then before the edge of the block hold down space and at the end ctrl
+I advise typing prestrafe 276 mainly via +w then before the edge of the block hold down space and at the end ctrl.
+You can also do right prestrafe via w+d also good but has a problem of poor sync of first strafe

 RMB has the same function as space, but without strafe it allows you to make long jumps without strafe, always pressing perfect +W